pharmaverse/admiral/README.md

 _**Simplicity**_

-Each function has a clear purpose.
+All {admiral} functions have a clear purpose.
 * We try not to ever design single functions that could achieve numerous very different derivations, as for example if you as a user pick up a function with >10 different arguments then chances are it is going to be difficult to understand if this function could be applied for your specific need.
 The intention is that